Getting self-pays’ paid: Hospital seeks solutions

 It’s a scenario that can wreak havoc on a hospital’s bottom line: A patient comes to the emergency department (ED) and, in the urgency of the moment, has forgotten his insurance card.
 Or an accompanying family member says, "I think my mom’s on Aetna, but I’m not sure."
 ED registrars create an account listing the patient as "self-pay" and may — as is the case with The Ohio State University (OSU) Medical Center in Columbus — notify the patient of that in a letter a few days later that also asks the person to contact the hospital if he or she has insurance.

-In many cases, says Sue Alden, RN, MS, director of registration training and quality assurance, the hospital may not paid for the service.
+In many cases, says Sue Alden, RN, MS, director of registration training and quality assurance, the hospital may not get paid for the service.
 At best, payment is delayed, often for months or more.

 As OSU Medical Center looked at ways to optimize its use of the SMS registration system, which was installed in January 1999, Alden notes, a key question was, "How can we enhance our ability to bring money in?"
 With self-pay accounts responsible for a big part of the institution’s missing revenue, she says, one of the answers to that question was to implement the electronic insurance verification system from HDX.
-(For another kind of solution to insurance verification, see "Better system sparks need for customer PR," in this issue.)

 Although the hospital also had looked at stand-alone systems, notes Joseph Denney, CHAM, lead, patient management system implementation, HDX ultimately made sense because of its partnership with Malvern, PA-based SMS.
 "When you buy the products together, you get a good deal financially.
 We made a conscious decision [to go with HDX] because of everything else that came along with it."